 Featured sessions will include plenaries on the Mapping of Texts, Spaces, and Pilgrimage Sites and Remapping Cultural Land- and Text-scapes with Digital Humanities, e.g., computational and data-driven methods, platform studies, open access, open source software, tools, etc.

-The inaugural Greetham Lecture will explore Remapping Indigeneity: Considerations attending the redescription of cultural artifacts and identities; presenters will include Dr. Rose Miron (D’Arcy McNickle Center for American Indian and Indigenous Studies, Newberry Library), Dr. Blaire Topash-Caldwell (University of Massachusetts Boston), Dr. Margaret Noodin (University of Wisconsin-Milwaukee), and Dr. Kelly Wisecup (Northwestern University).
+- The inaugural Greetham Lecture and second plenary session will explore Remapping Indigeneity: Considerations attending the redescription of cultural artifacts and identities; presenters will include Dr. Rose Miron (D’Arcy McNickle Center for American Indian and Indigenous Studies, Newberry Library), Dr. Blaire Topash-Caldwell (University of Massachusetts Boston), Dr. Margaret Noodin (University of Wisconsin-Milwaukee), and Dr. Kelly Wisecup (Northwestern University).

 Possible lines of inquiry include:

 - Textual scholarship and mapping sacred spaces